Consensys/linea-token-list/README.md

 # Linea Token List

-This repository maintains a list of ERC20 tokens available on Linea.
-The list is kept updated by the community.
-For comprehensive details and additional context, visit our [Linea Token List](https://consensys.github.io/linea-token-list/).
+This repository maintains lists of ERC20 tokens available on Linea.
+There are two main lists each for Linea Mainnet and Linea Sepolia:

+- A full list, automatically updated whenever a new token is bridged to Linea using the canonical bridge, and;
+- A shortlist, which is manually curated by our team, and updated based on submitted PRs.

+The information in this repository is also available in a [frontend app](https://consensys.github.io/linea-token-list/).

 If you want to add a token or validate an addition, please follow the procedures outlined below.

-## How to add a Token (for community)
+## Add a token to the shortlist

+> [!IMPORTANT]
-IMPORTANT: Before adding a new token, it is mandatory to verify the token's smart contract.
+> Before adding a new token, you must verify the token's smart contract.
 This ensures the authenticity and security of the token.
 Contract verification should be done through [LineaScan's](https://lineascan.build/) or [Etherscan's](https://etherscan.io/) contract verification tools.

-To add a new Token,
+To add a new token:

 1. `Fork` this repository to your own GitHub account, then `clone` your fork and create a new branch.